Tenants or No? Do Properties Sold at Auction Come with Tenants?

 Auction properties come in all shapes and sizes.
 They can be tenanted or vacant and you need to do your research to avoid any nasty surprises.
-For an investment property having a tenant in place can be great.
-That will mean no void periods and will limit the need to employ a letting agent.
-But of course, that depends on who that tenant is and whether they are reliable with their rent.
+For an investment property, having a tenant in place can be great but, of course, that depends on who that tenant is and whether they are reliable with their rent.

 Will Investment Properties Bought At Auction Be Tenanted?